If you open your eyes when you’re face down,

 I can say truthfully that I’m feeling POWERFUL.
 SEXY.
 VIBRANT.
 VISIBLE.
 During the time when I chose to stay in the drama, I was choosing to abandon all those things.

 Do I hate him?
 Never.
 I didn’t leave because I hated him.
-I left because I now believed I deserved more.
-Looking back now I see him as my greatest teacher and am filled with gratitude.
+I left because I finally believed I deserved more.
+Looking back I see him as my greatest teacher and I’m filled with gratitude.
 Sadly, I meet many women who never want another relationship due to bitterness and resentment.
 Or, they quickly enter new relationships that are just like the one they left.

 The secret here is to get to truly know yourself before embarking on new love.
 Taking responsibility for the choices you made, and recognising why love has always eluded you.
 What were you attracting and why.
 This has allowed me to stay positive about future relationships.
 I’m still hopeful that my equal is out there, so I’m making sure I’ll be the truest version of myself, so I’ll mirror the same.